-- If your computer is equipped with an internal Wi-Fi® adapter, verify that Airplane mode is OFF (the wireless indicator light (m) will be lit). - Verify that your computer can detect access points or routers.
-If it can detect a Wi-Fi® access point or router then it may be a configuration issue. - Verify that signal strength is good using the utility provided with the Wi-Fi® adapter.

-- If another computer is on the same network, verify that it has network access, and can connect to the Internet.
+- ❖ If your computer is equipped with an internal Wi-Fi® adapter, verify that Airplane mode is OFF (the wireless indicator light will be lit). - Verify that your computer can detect access points or routers.
+If it can detect a Wi-Fi[®] access point or router then it may be a configuration issue. - Verify that signal strength is good using the utility provided with the Wi-Fi[®] adapter. - If another computer is on the same network, verify that it has network access, and can connect to the Internet.
 If, for example, the other computer cannot browse to a public Web site, the ISP's (Internet Service Provider) service may be disrupted. - Verify that the Service Set Identifier (SSID), or network name, is correct - i.e., that it matches the SSID assigned to the access point you are attempting to connect through.
 SSIDs are case-sensitive. - Check the Windows® Control Panel's Device Manager to verify that the Wi-Fi® adapter is recognized by the Windows® operating system, and that the driver is loaded.
-To access the Device Manager, from the Start screen begin typing Control Panel and click or touch your selection.
-If you are in the Desktop screen, press the Windows® (III) key to display the Start screen.
-Click or touch the Search (III) icon at the upper-right corner of the screen and, in the Search field type Control Panel.
-Click or touch Control Panel, select System and Security, and then System.
-Launch the Device Manager and carefully note any error messages these will be very helpful if you should confer with a support technician at a later time. - NOTE To enable or disable wireless communication, use the F12 key.
-For more information see "TOSHIBA Function Keys" on page 145. - Use IPCONFIG to verify that the computer has a useful IP address - one other than the private address of 169.254.xxx.xxx assigned by Windows®. - 1 From the Start screen, type Cmd. - 2 Click Command Prompt. - 3 Enter IPCONFIG/ALL, and then press ENTER.
+To access the Device Manager, from the Start screen begin typing Computer.
+If you are in the Desktop screen, move your pointer to the upper-right corner of the screen or swipe in from the right edge.
+When the Windows® charms appear click or touch the Search () charm, and then type Computer.
+Click or touch Control Panel, System and Security, and then System.
+Carefully note any error messages these will be very helpful if you should confer with a support technician at a later time.

+To enable or disable wireless communication, use the F12 key.
+For more information see "TOSHIBA Function Keys" on page 152.

+- Use IPCONFIG to verify that the computer has a useful IP address one other than the private address of 169.254.xxx.xxx assigned by Windows[®]. - 1 From the Start screen, type Cmd. - 2 Click Command Prompt. - 3 Enter IPCONFIG/ALL, and then press ENTER.